 The design process starts with a detailed questionnaire and consultation with one of our designers.
 From there we will do a full site analysis of your property and begin the creative process that leads to the formation of your design.
 Deliverables include a 24″x48″ version of the overhead plan.
 The plan will come with a page for the plant palette and, depending on the design, may include separate sheets for hardscape plans, cross sections with construction specifications, and material selections.
 We will also give you a proposal that includes a detailed scope of work and pricing information.

 No need to worry about that.
 If you don’t like it, we’ll simply go back to the drawing board and make a new one.
 During the design process we ask specific questions and consult with you in order to get a good idea of what you envision for your space.
 We welcome photos of other landscapes you admire and any other input you’d like to provide.
 On the other hand, if you have no idea what you want and would rather have us provide you with a design based on our professional opinion and ideas for the space, that’s perfectly fine as well.

 Either way, we’ll continue to work with you until you are fully satisfied with your design.

 Yes we do.
 We offer low interest, 100% financing through YGrene, which is a lender that helps people make energy and water efficient upgrades to their home or business using the equity in your property.
 Payments stay with the property and the application process is easy.
 You can learn more at YGreneworks.com.

-We offer our residential services primarily to the Central Coast and the Orange County regions of California.
+We offer our residential services primarily to the Central Coast, Inland Empire, and Orange County regions of California.
 Our commercial and public works divisions operate throughout the entire state of California.